decentralized-identity/bbs-signature/spec.md

 - commitment, octet string as output from PreBlindSign
 - s', octet string as output from PreBlindSign
 - msg\[1\],...,msg\[U\], octet strings of the blinded messages.
-- h0, octet string.
+- PK, a public key in the format output by SkToPk.
-- CGens, vector of octet strings of generators for the blinded messages.
+- CGIdxs, vector of unsigned integers.
+Indices of the generators from the public key (PK) used for the commited messages.
 - nonce, octet string.

 Outputs: